-It may be easy to think staying connected helps stay in touch with people, but in fact, the opposite is true.
+It may be easy to think staying connected helps to stay in touch with people, but in fact, the opposite is true.
 With faces constantly looking down, we are missing out on connecting to our loved ones right in front of us.
-While my two-year old cries, “Look, momma, look!” to show me how she jumps, do I really need to be checking Instagram?
+While my two-year-old cries, “Look, momma, look!” to show me how she jumps, do I really need to be checking Instagram?
 Wouldn’t it be better (for both of us), if I was actually paying attention and was playing with her?
 Isn’t that what makes me happy?

-Changing these behaviors can help us be better friends and family members by truly being there for our loved ones; be better employees by giving us the opportunity to let our mind (and eyes) rest, refocus and refresh; and be better individuals as we are more in-touch with what is happening around us, often bringing a sense of calm.
+Changing these behaviors can help us be better friends and family members by truly being there for our loved ones; be better employees by giving us the opportunity to let our mind (and eyes) rest, refocus and refresh; and be better individuals as we are more in touch with what is happening around us, often bringing a sense of calm.